Axotomy: Surgical axotomy

-When performing neurosurgery, professionals are often required to intentionally sever axons.
-Laser axotomy is a technique is under development that allows for precise axon severing.
-Laser axotomy could enable doctors to better understand the downstream effects of a severed axon so that they can develop more effective treatment arms.
-Being able to precisely sever specific axons will enable researchers to study direct correlation of axons to functionality.
+Laser axotomy is a technique under development that allows for precise axon severing.
+The operation was performed on C. elegans, and neuroregeneration was examined.
+A 2023 study operated on human and mice cells in vitro.

 Associated injuries and pathologies

 Although many times axotomy occurs due to intended surgical treatment, it is also often directly related to one of many pathologies/injuries.
 The following is a preliminary list of some of the known associated injuries and pathologies.

 Multiple sclerosis

 Multiple sclerosis is a disease that demyelinates the nerves of the central nervous system, leading to deteriorated bodily function.
 The underlying pathologies are mostly unknown and not understood.
 It is hypothesized by many that the demyelination in multiple sclerosis lesions leads to axonal transection and ultimately axonal degeneration.
 This axon death could potentially be the cause of the irreversible effects of multiple sclerosis.
 Using what is known about the axotomy response, doctors and researchers are looking to implement neuro-protective rehabilitation to patients in the early stages of multiple sclerosis in order to prevent the disease from running its course and causing irreversible disability.
 These rehabilitations would include the utilization of trophic factors to aid in neuron survival and maintenance of synapsing function.